DianYu420376/CS262-Homework/README.md

 python server.py
 ```
   2. Then open a new terminal and run the client:

  ```
  python client.py
  ```
- Follow the instruction in the terminal to use the chatroom application.\ 3.
-You can open multiple clients and communicate with each clients.
+ Follow the instruction in the terminal to use the chatroom application.\
+  3. You can open multiple clients and communicate between them.